 ‘We just thought we’d go with a new angle,’ I said.
 ‘Something they won’t have seen before.’

 ‘So you think,’ he was getting a bit loud now, ‘that you are bigger than the product you’re selling?
 Sell this pen to me is beneath you as a concept?
 Can I tell you just how fatal that is?’

 After a few seconds I said, ‘Okay, tell me’.

 He was seething.
 Going blotchy.

-‘Do you think you’re bigger than my product?’ he shouted.
+The bottom line had mooned.‘Do you think you’re bigger than my product?’
+Sebastian shouted.